 - The COVID-19 pandemic has created unprecedented challenges for education systems across the world.
 On average across the OECD, expenditure on primary to tertiary educational institutions per full-time equivalent student (including expenditure on research and development) grew by 0.4% from 2019 to 2020 (the first year of the pandemic and the latest period with available data).
-In Lithuania, it increased by 13.7%.
-This change in expenditure per student is the result of total expenditure on educational institutions increasing by 12.4% and the total number of full-time equivalent students decreasing by 1.1%.
-In addition, provisional data show that expenditure per student decreased by 1.7% in 2021: this is the result of total expenditure on educational institutions decreasing by 1.6% and the total number of full-time equivalent students increasing by 0.1%. - The distribution of spending between general and vocational upper secondary programmes depends on a variety of factors, such as the number of VET students, the fields of study within VET programmes and the importance given to VET relative to general programmes.
-In Lithuania, 8% of all funding for educational institutions is spent on general upper secondary education and 4% on vocational upper secondary education (11% and 10% respectively on average across the OECD).
+In Chile, it decreased by 6.5%.
+This change in expenditure per student is the result of total expenditure on educational institutions decreasing by 7.8% and the total number of full-time equivalent students decreasing by 1.4%. - The distribution of spending between general and vocational upper secondary programmes depends on a variety of factors, such as the number of VET students, the fields of study within VET programmes and the importance given to VET relative to general programmes.
+In Chile, 14% of all funding for educational institutions is spent on general upper secondary education and 5% on vocational upper secondary education (11% and 10% respectively on average across the OECD).
+This may be explained by the fact that the first two years of upper secondary education consists of

-- Government sources dominate non-tertiary education funding in all OECD countries, while the private sector contributes 9% of the total expenditure on educational institutions on average.
-Private funding in Lithuania accounted for 4% of expenditure at primary, secondary and postsecondary non-tertiary levels. - In most countries, private sources accounted for similar shares of expenditure on general and vocational programmes at upper secondary level.
+- general programmes for all students, with students only deciding between general and vocational tracks for the final two years. - Government sources dominate non-tertiary education funding in all OECD countries, while the private sector contributes 9% of the total expenditure on educational institutions on average.
+Private funding in Chile accounted for 17% of expenditure at primary and secondary levels, of which almost 100% corresponds to household expenditure. - In most countries, private sources accounted for similar shares of expenditure on general and vocational programmes at upper secondary level.
 However, in a few countries the differences in the share of private funding between general and vocational programmes were wider.
-In Lithuania, the private sector is responsible for 4% of expenditure on general upper secondary programmes and 5% of expenditure on vocational upper secondary programmes. - On average across OECD countries, more than half of government expenditure on primary to postsecondary non-tertiary education comes from subnational governments.
-In Lithuania, 24% of the funding comes from the central government, after transfers between government levels and 76% from the local level.
+In Chile, the private sector is responsible for 22% of expenditure on general upper secondary programmes and 3% of expenditure on vocational upper secondary programmes. - On average across OECD countries, more than half of government expenditure on primary to postsecondary non-tertiary education comes from subnational governments.
+In Chile, 63% of the funding comes from the central government, after transfers between government levels and 37% from the local level.